midlantica/LovelyBunchOfCoconuts/content/grifts/ban-homeschooling.md

 ---
 title: 'Ban Homeschooling'
-claim: 'Ban Homeschooling'
+grift: 'Ban Homeschooling'
-translation: 'Only the State may teach.'
+decode: 'Only the State may teach.'
 ---